iridakos/stup/README.md

 Follow the wizard to define:

 * to which directory `stup` will be saving your notes
-* what is the name of the default repository \*
+* what is the name of the default category \*
 * what is the editor you want to use to manually edit your notes when using the `edit` command

-**\*** You can use `stup` with just a default repository but in case you want to add your notes structured for example per project or per any type of section you want, you have the option to setup multiple repositories (see below).
+**\*** You can use `stup` with just a default category but in case you want to add your notes structured for example per project or per any type of section you want, you have the option to create and use multiple categories (see below).

 ## Usage